juniordiscart/ImpossibleOdds-TacticalCamera/README.md

 * Movement settings: how fast the camera can move at a certain height as well the range of height values the camera is allowed to reach.
 * Rotation settings: how fast the camera can look around as well as orbit around its focus point.
 * Tilt settings: tilt angle ranges for both low and high altitudes, and how these ranges should interpolate.
-* Field of view: should dynamic field of view be used, and how it should transition based on the camer'a height.
+* Field of view: should dynamic field of view be used, and how it should transition based on the camera's height.
 * World interaction settings: filter and define the raycast interaction distance for height control and move-to-target.

 ### Input